percona/mongodb-orchestration-tools/README.md

 Go-based tools for the [DC/OS 'percona-mongo' service](https://docs.mesosphere.com/services/percona-mongo/)

-- **mongodb-executor**: wrapper tool for 'mongod' and executing tasks on the local mongod/mongos container
+- **mongodb-executor**: tool for executing tasks on the local mongod/mongos container
+- **mongodb-controller**: tool for controlling the replica set initiation and adding system MongoDB users
 - **mongodb-healthcheck**: tool for running DC/OS health and readiness checks on a MongoDB task
-- **mongodb-initiator**: tool for initiating the replica set and adding system users
 - **mongodb-watchdog**: daemon to monitor dcos pod status and manage mongodb replica set membership

 ## Build